Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Preliminaries

 where

 and $\bra{\cdot} = (1+|\cdot|^2)^{1/2}$.
 The $X^{s,b}$ space turns out to be very useful in the study of low-regularity theory for the dispersive equations.
-The restricted norm method was first implemented in its current form by Bourgain \cite{Bourgain1993} and further developed by Kenig, Ponce and Vega \cite{KPV1996} and Tao \cite{Tao2001}.
+The Fourier restriction norm method was first implemented in its current form by Bourgain \cite{Bourgain1993} and further developed by Kenig, Ponce and Vega \cite{KPV1996} and Tao \cite{Tao2001}.

 Let $\Z_+ = \Z \cap [0,\infty]$.
 For $k \in \Z_+$, we set

 Let $\eta_0: \R \to [0,1]$ denote a smooth bump function supported in $ [-2,2]$ and equal to $1$ in $[-1,1]$ with the following property of regularities: